-You've got the skills, experience, and passion, or any combination of the above.
-Yet getting it down into a concise format that effectively communicates all of that can be the hardest task!
-Maybe no one has mentioned this so far, but it isn't your fault.
-There isn't a set formula for how to write a curriculum vitae to simply follow.
-Every employer is looking for something different.
-And CVs that impressed one potential employer won't draw the same interest from another!
-We've drawn the best tips from HR experts to help you avoid common mistakes people make when submitting their CVs and help you understand how to prepare the best and most polished CV for each separate occasion!
+You’ve got the skills, experience, and passion.
+Yet getting it all of that down in a single document stumps a lot of people.
+Maybe no one has told you, but it isn’t your fault your CV isn’t up to scratch.
+There isn’t a set formula for how to write a curriculum vitae to simply follow.
+Every employer looks for something different.
+And a CV that impressed one potential employer won’t draw the same interest from another!
+We’ve drawn the best tips from HR experts to help you avoid common mistakes people make when submitting their CVs and help you understand how to prepare the best and most polished CV for each separate occasion!

 The top HR management firms reveal telling statistics about behaviours of employers when they look over CV’s.

 - Most interviewers spend only 6 seconds scanning your CV!

 - The first time many interviewers look at your CV will be when you step into the room

 - More than 75% of CVs are discarded because of unprofessional email addresses

 - Don’t use a photo!
 CVs with photos have an 88% rejection rate